 The savvy marketer sees this as a potential to generate more leads and drive traffic to their landing pages.
-So it’s no surprise why companies have long ago began the practice of optimizing their YouTube videos.
+So it’s no surprise why companies have long ago begun the practice of optimizing their YouTube videos.

 And when it comes to videos, where do you think content optimization for it starts?
-Why, in their very titles of course!
+Why in their very titles of course!
 The catchier (sometimes clickbait-y) your YouTube video titles are, the chances of topping on search engines become more likely.
 Just take hints from YouTube’s biggest influencers.

 You often hear the importance of a catchy title being drilled into marketer’s minds over and over again.
 It’s on every how-to post.
 But how, exactly, do you create a YouTube title that drives your target audience?